An Improved Physical ZKP for Nonogram and Nonogram Color: Introduction

 \subsection{Zero-Knowledge Proof}

-A prover $P$ and a verifier $V$ are given a computational problem $x$, but only $P$ knows a solution $w$ of $x$.
-A ZKP is an interactive proof introduced by Goldwasser et al. \cite{zkp0}, which allows $P$ to convince $V$ that he/she knows $w$ without revealing any information about it.
-A ZKP must satisfy the following properties.
+First introduced in 1989 by Goldwasser et al. \cite{zkp0}, a ZKP protocol is an interactive protocol between a prover $P$ and a verifier $V$, where both of them are given an instance $x$ of a computational problem.
+Only $P$ knows a solution $w$ of $x$, and the computational power of $V$ is so limited that he/she cannot obtain $w$ from $x$.
+A ZKP protocol enables $P$ to convince $V$ that he/she knows $w$ without revealing any information about $w$ to $V$.
+Such protocol has to satisfy the following three properties.

-\begin{enumerate} \item \textbf{Completeness:} If $P$ knows $w$, then $P$ can convince $V$ with high probability.
-(Here we consider the \textit{perfect completeness} property where the probability is one.) \item \textbf{Soundness:} If $P$ does not know $w$, then $P$ cannot convince $V$, except with a small probability called \textit{soundness error}.
-(Here we consider the \textit{perfect soundness} property where the soundness error is zero.) \item \textbf{Zero-knowledge:} $V$ learns nothing about $w$.
-Formally, there exists a probabilistic polynomial time algorithm $S$ (called a \textit{simulator}) that does not know $w$ such that the outputs of $S$ and the outputs of the real protocol follow the same probability distribution. \end{enumerate}
+\begin{enumerate} \item \textbf{Completeness:} If $P$ knows $w$, then $V$ accepts with high probability.
+(In this paper, we consider only the \textit{perfect completeness} property where $V$ always accepts.) \item \textbf{Soundness:} If $P$ does not know $w$, then $V$ always reject, except with a small probability called \textit{soundness error}.
+(In this paper, we consider only the \textit{perfect soundness} property where the soundness error is zero.) \item \textbf{Zero-knowledge:} $V$ cannot obtain any information about $w$, i.e. there exists a probabilistic polynomial time algorithm $S$ (called a \textit{simulator}), not knowing $w$ but having an access to $V$, such that the outputs of $S$ follow the same probability distribution as the ones of the actual protocol. \end{enumerate}

-Goldreich et al. \cite{zkp} showed that a computational ZKP exists for every NP problem.
-As Nonogram is NP-complete \cite{np}, one can construct a computational ZKP for it via a reduction to another problem.
-Such construction, however, is not intuitive and looks unconvincing.
-Hence, many recent results instead focused on constructing physical ZKPs using portable objects such as a deck of cards and envelopes.
-These protocols have benefits that they do not require computers and allow external observers to check that the prover truthfully executes the protocol (which is often a challenging task for digital protocols).
-These intuitive protocols can also be used to teach the concept of ZKP to non-experts.
+As there exists a ZKP protocol for every NP problem \cite{zkp}, it is possible to construct a computational ZKP protocol for Nonogram.
+However, such construction requires cryptographic primitives and thus is not intuitive or practical.

+Instead, we aim to develop a physical ZKP protocol for Nonogram using a deck of playing cards.
+Card-based protocols have benefits that they use only portable objects found in everyday life without requiring computers.
+Moreover, these protocols are easy to understand and verify the correctness and security, even for non-expert in cryptography.
+Hence, they can be used for didactic purpose.